aerospike/asmt/README.md

 -c compare crc32 values of segments and segment files -h help
 -i filter by instance (default is instance 0)
--n filter by namespace name (default is all namespaces) -p path of directory (mandatory)
+-n filter by namespace name
+-p path of directory (mandatory)
 -r restore (operation or advisory with '-a')
 -t maximum number of threads for I/O